 Hair loss news first:

 — I have covered Samumed and its SM04554 product a few times on this blog in the recent past.
 The drug is likely not going to be a miracle hair loss cure.
-I was therefore impressed that the company’s poker whiz CEO Osman Kibar still managed to recently get profiled on a Forbes magazine cover page.
+I was therefore impressed that the company’s CEO Osman Kibar still managed to recently get profiled on a Forbes magazine cover page.
 In any case, a few days ago Samumed completed its Phase 2 clinical trials.
 Now we can only hope that they choose to continue with Phase 3 trials.

-— Joe Tillman has been making some great videos that he then posts on his youtube channel.
+— Joe Tillman has been making some great videos that he then posts on his YouTube channel.
 When you combine Joe with the highly respected and skilled surgeon Dr. Ron Shapiro, you get an excellent final result.

 — Commentator Peter Renardo gives us some more updates on his decades old artery ligation procedure.
-Extremely interesting, although I would never go through with such a procedure just to save hair.
+Extremely interesting, although I would never go through with such a procedure just to save my hair.

 — El Chapo going bald, although the link between stress and permanent hair loss is tenuous at best in my opinion.